Lonsdale Belt

 The Lord Lonsdale Challenge Belt, commonly known as the Lonsdale Belt, is the oldest championship belt in British professional boxing.
 The 5th Earl of Lonsdale introduced the prize on behalf of the National Sporting Club (NSC), intending it to be awarded to British boxing champions.
 Arthur Frederick Bettinson, manager of the NSC, introduced terms and conditions regarding the holding of the belt, which ensured its lasting prestige.
 Freddie Welsh earned the first Lonsdale Belt in 1909 after winning the NSC British Lightweight title.
-Heavyweight Henry Cooper was the first and only boxer to win three Lonsdale Belts.
-In 1929 the British Boxing Board of Control (BBBofC) assumed responsibility for awarding the belt, which continues to be bestowed on British champions.
+Under NSC rules, a champion who won three title bouts became the outright (permanent) owner of the belt; in 1999 the British Boxing Board of Control (BBBofC) increased this requirement to four wins.
+Heavyweight Henry Cooper was the first and only boxer to win three Lonsdale Belts outright in a single weight division.

-Only six boxers have won two Lonsdale belts each outright since 1934, which led to the BBBofC introducing more stringent rules of attainment in the 1980s and 1990s.
+Only six boxers have won two Lonsdale Belts outright since 1934.
+The BBBofC tightened the conditions for outright ownership in 1987 and again in 1999.
 The last winner of two belts was Clinton McKenzie in 1987.
-The Lonsdale belt is a coveted prize with great monetary and sentimental value, finding homes in private collections and museums, and has been auctioned for large sums of money.
+The Lonsdale Belt is a coveted prize with great monetary and sentimental value, finding homes in private collections and museums, and has been auctioned for large sums of money.
 Belts have been stolen on numerous occasions, none of which have ever been found.
-Since 1909, only 161 boxers have won a Lonsdale belt outright across all weights.
-In 2013 the BBBofC in a move to acknowledge further the esteem held for outright Lonsdale belt winners introduced the Lonsdale Badge.
-Outright winners of the belt are now entitled to display this badge on their boxing shorts during bouts.
+Since 1909, only 161 boxers have won a Lonsdale Belt outright across all weights.
+In 2013 the BBBofC introduced the Lonsdale Badge to further acknowledge the esteem held for outright winners; outright winners of the belt are now entitled to display this badge on their boxing shorts during bouts.
+In 1929 the BBBofC assumed responsibility for awarding the belt, which continues to be bestowed on British champions.
 In May 2023, Welsh boxer Lauren Price became the first female holder of the belt.